 Add the pickle in a clean jar or bottle.
 Do wash the glass jar or bottle and then sun dry it for a day before storing the pickle.

-Pour some sesame oil in the pickle jars which just covers the pickle on top by 1 to 1.5 inches.
+Pour some sesame oil in the pickle jars which just covers the pickle on top by 1.5 to 2 inches.

 Close the lid and refrigerate.
 You can even keep the pickle in a dry place for 2 to 3 days more and then refrigerate.

-Note that the approximate nutrition info is for the entire 2 kilogram of pickle.
+The approximate nutrition info is for the entire 2 kilogram of pickle.